dgaydukov/cert-aws/sa/files/sa.md

 * upload/bandwidth management
 * multi-part upload (in case of S3)
 Storage gateway available as:
-* virtual server (software) - you install it in your on-premise
+* virtual server (software) - you install it on your on-premise machines
-* hardware appliance - you but it and use in your on-premise
+* hardware appliance - special PC pre-loaded with aws software, that you order and just plug in

 ###### ECS
 ECS (Elastic Container Service) - docker container management service to run apps on a managed cluster of Amazon EC2 instances.
 It eliminate the need to operate container management infra (like kubernetes).
 There are 2 ways to create cluster: